SkyBlueRW/SkyBlueRW.github.io/_posts/2024-06-20-luck-factor-zoo.md

 ### A Multiple Testing Problem <a name="mul"></a>

-So, what is this 'lucky factor' problem?
-It originates from trying too hard to mine the data set without accounting for the test multiplicity from the large number of candiate factors experimented.
+So, what is this 'lucky factor' problem and where does it come from?
+In short, it originates from the exhaustive efforts of data mining conducted on financial data set without accounting for the test multiplicity arised.

-Essentially during factor research, we are inffereing an argument on population (I.E.What's the expected return of the factor?) based on sample observations (I.E. what's the mean return of the factor in this sample).
-Probability is our bridge to nagivate the two. we have the assurance like Law of Large Number or Hoeffding Inequality such that as long as the observation is sampled independently from the population, the sample performance would not be far from the genuine performance of the factor.
+In factor research, we infer an argument about the population (i.e., what is the expected return of the factor?) based on sample observations (i.e., what is the performance of the factor in this sample).
+Probability is our bridge for nagivating between the two.
+Statistical lemmas like Law of Large Number and Hoeffding Inequality assure us that as long as the observations are sampled independently from the population, the sample performance will not deviate significantly from the true performance of the factor given a sufficient number of observations N.

 $$
 \begin{aligned}